jwplayer/jwplayer-documentation/docs/customization/configuration-reference.md

 ## Related

 This options block controls an overlay with related videos.
-It is available in All JW Player 7 Editions.

 |Config|Type|Description|Default|
 |---|---|---|---|